Daniel da Silva (mathematician)

 Daniel da Silva (16 May 1814 – 6 October 1878) was a Portuguese mathematician and marine officer.
-Born in Lisbon, he completed his first studies at the Portuguese Royal Naval Academy, and then proceeded his education in Mathematics at the University of Coimbra where he became a doctor.
+Born in Lisbon, he completed his first studies at the Portuguese Naval School, and then proceeded his education in Mathematics at the University of Coimbra where he became a doctor.

-He was a pioneer in the development of theory of couple in Classical mechanics and in Actuarial science.
+He was a pioneer in the development of theory of couple in classical mechanics and in actuarial science.